Skip to content

 This article by Austin is quite interesting.
 He talks about how programming can be seen as a playful thing, instead of making things that have a hard purpose.
 It reminds me of the time I made a few experiments for fun.
 I should do that kind of programming again: fun programming.
 And it doesn’t necessarily have to be web programming either.
 Just fun, with fun things.

-A very nice directory of different webrings.
-It’s always good for reference.
+A very nice and interesting directory of different webrings.
+According to Wikipedia:

 Tom describes his experiences on implementing part of the ActivityPub specification on top of his Jekyll-based static website.
 It is indeed quite interesting to me to see how he achieved it, mostly through “serverless” lambdas and whatnot.
 He notices, very well, that ActivityPub can be quite messy and is very active when compared to other technologies, such as RSS.